anilhd2410/SelfDrivingCar-term2/CarND-PID-Control-Project-master/README.md

   * I term (Integral) :The integral term, pushes the control in the opposite direction of the accumulated error, which can pull right or left.

-  * D term (derivative) :The integral term, pushes the control in the opposite direction of the accumulated error, which can pull right or left.
+  * D term (derivative) :The derivative term, the differential from previous to current error, to handle overshoot around the centerline

 ### PID Tuning: